chuot/rdio-scanner/README.md

 ## What's new in this version

-Version 3.0 brings new features:
+Version 3.1 brings new features:

-* Unit aliases support, display names instead of unit ID
-* Download calls from the search pane
-* New configuration options: *allowDownload* and *useGroup*
+* Code refactoring
+* Display live feed listeners count on server end

 *Note that you can only update from version 2.0 and above.
 You have to do a fresh install if your actual version is prior to version 2.0.*